fspoettel/blaupause/README.md

 ### Tasks & Task Configuration

-Resource tasks have a `compile`, `build` and `watch` task associated with them. `compile` builds the source when developing, while `build` applies further optimizations for production builds via passing `NODE_ENV=production` to the task. `watch` starts a file-watcher and executes `compile` on changes, although you should not need to run these tasks by themselves (use the `npm start`) shortcut).
+Tasks are managed via [nps](https://github.com/kentcdodds/nps) and live in `package-scripts.js`.

 #### `npm start`

-Runs `compile` and starts a BrowserSync instance.
+Compiles all assets and starts a BrowserSync instance.
 Whenever you change a source file, the BrowserSync instance will reload your connected browsers with the changes.
+Source-Maps are enabled in this environment.

 #### `npm run start:staging`

-Same as `npm:start`, with production-ready assets (CSS, JS, gzip in Browser-Sync).
+Same as `npm:start`, but with production-ready assets.
+No sourcemaps, resources are optimized and gzipped.

 #### `npm run build`